POLS 1113 American Federal Government

 This course will be taken by BA-PA majors in conjunction with their senior seminar, and will consist of preparation to take and pass a comprehensive, objective examination based on material from the program core courses.
 Prerequisite: POLS 1113; must be taken concurrently with SBS 4513.

-This is a senior-level course in which students will apply knowledge they’ve gained in other courses in their major to develop and execute an evaluation plan.
-Along the way, students will learn how to interpret and apply various quantitative and qualitative research methods, measurement and data collection techniques, theoretical and practical applications, relevant literature, and cultural and ethical considerations.
+This is a senior-level course in which students will apply knowledge they've gained in other courses in their major to develop and execute an evaluation plan.
+Throughout the course, students will learn how to interpret and apply various quantitative and qualitative research methods, measurement and data collection techniques, theoretical and practical applications, relevant literature, and cultural and ethical considerations.
 Prerequisite: ORGL 3333.
-(Formerly POLS 3503.)
+(Formerly POLS 3503)